UT-Security/libwebp-sandboxing/benchmarking/README.md

 With our test environment correctly building libwebp, here we note the changes we have made and their associated positive performance impact.
 We denote in the title whether the change primarily affects Bitstream Parsing (BP) or Image Reconstruction (IR).

+The title has the macro to pass in to enable this optimization.

 ### Enabling SIMD Everywhere (SIMDe) (IR): WEBP_USE_SIMDE
 With this [WABT pull request](https://github.com/WebAssembly/wabt/pull/2119), we can go from WASM to C by relying on SIMD Everywhere (SIMDe).